nilninull/command-filter.el/README.md

 # command-filter.el
 Emacs utilty macros for making text filter by unix commands.

-Emacs has `shell-command-on-region', but using a long command over and over is troublesome.
+Emacs has `shell-command-on-region`, but using a long command over and over is troublesome.

 That's why I wrote this program.